The Ultimate Thanksgiving Menu That Won't Break the Bank

 2:30 p.m.: Uncover the stuffing and continue to bake for another 20 minutes or so.
 Finish prepping the turkey while the stuffing bakes.
 Once the stuffing is done, transfer to a heatproof serving dish (don't worry about washing the skillet-you can wipe out any remaining food and use the same skillet for the green beans).
 Cover with foil to keep warm.

 2:45 p.m.: Crank up the oven temp to 425°F for the turkey.
 Finish the last step for the Pear-Pecan Cheese Ball and arrange on a plate with the crudites.
-Put the Rosemary-Garlic Marinated Vegetables in a nice serving dish and prep the greens for the Simple Green Salad with Citronette.
+Prep the greens for the Mixed Greens & Citrus Salad.
 Hold these in the fridge until your guests arrive.

 3:00 p.m.: Put the turkey in the oven.